It is often difficult to decide which survey to choose. We are keen that you have the survey you want and more importantly, the survey you require.

 The RICS HomeBuyer Report

-The HomeBuyer Report is suitable for most properties that are found to be in a reasonable condition and are built after 1900.
+The HomeBuyer Report is suitable for most traditionally built (brick and tile) properties that have not been significantly extended or altered, are found to be in a reasonable condition and are built after 1900.
 All aspects of the property are covered within this report including environmental issues: such as landfill sites, flooding, and more recently – the HS2 high speed train line.
 There is also a Valuation included at the end of the report, which can be particularly useful if you are not having a mortgage and you are unsure if you are paying the correct price.

 The Building Survey

 This survey covers everything in the HomeBuyer Report.
-The advice in the Building Survey report is however much more detailed and should therefore be chosen if the property is: visibly in a poor condition, you need advice on alterations, the property was built before 1900, and/or the construction is of a non-standard type.
-This Survey can be tailored to your needs and a Valuation can be added for additional cost of £50.00 inclusive of VAT – the Surveyor will take into account any concerns you may have with the property, then explain these issues in detail.
+The advice in the Building Survey report is however more detailed and should therefore be chosen if the property is/has been: Non-traditionally built (Concrete, steel, timber), significantly extended or altered, visibly in a poor condition, you need advice on alterations and/or the property was built before 1900.
+This Survey can be tailored to your needs and a Valuation can be added for additional cost of £75.00 inclusive of VAT – the Surveyor will take into account any concerns you may have with the property, then explain these issues in detail.

 You can see examples of these reports by clicking here.